medcomdk/dk-medcom-carecommunication/input/pagecontent/StructureDefinition-medcom-careCommunication-communication-intro.md

 Please refer to the tab "Snapshot Table(Must support)" below for the definition of the required content of a MedComCareCommunication.

 #### Communication identifier - NEW!
 The purpose of the communication identifier, in the Communication.identifier.value, is to ensure a common identifier for a communication.
-This will help implementers keeping track of incomin and outgoing CareCommuncations.
+This will help implementers keeping track of incoming and outgoing CareCommuncations.
 This identifier must be a UUID v4 and it must remain the same when replying to the latest CareCommunication.
 The identifier must be updated when a CareCommunication is forwarded or the user replies to a previously replyed CareCommunication.
 This is elaborated in the **Governance for CareCommunication [ADD LINK!]**.

 #### Categories and topic